 Section 312 of the National Marine Sanctuaries Act is a liability provision that authorizes NOAA to seek damages from those responsible for injuring sanctuary resources.
 The Act directs NOAA to "restore, replace or acquire the equivalent" of injured resources.
 This may mean repairing a coral reef after a grounding or working to restore seabird colonies after an oil spill.
 As a trustee for sanctuary resources, NOAA can pursue civil action against any person or vessel who destroys or injures sanctuary resources, including a claim for recovery of the costs of response and assessment, restoration of the injured site and compensatory damages.
 Spills of oil or hazardous substances in the sanctuaries are handled by NOAA's Office of Response and Restoration, in consultation with the National Marine Sanctuary System.

-The damage assessment and restoration process takes place in 3 phases: (1) damage assessment, 2) restoration, and 3) monitoring.
+The damage assessment and restoration process takes place in three phases: (1.) damage assessment, (2.) restoration and (3.) monitoring.
 This process is designed to result in determining the need for and scope of feasible, cost-effective and timely restoration of those natural resources and services injured by an incident.
-NOAA uses an interdisciplinary team of biologists, economists, lawyers, and resource managers to assess and recover natural resource damages from those who cause these injuries.
+NOAA uses an interdisciplinary team of biologists, economists, lawyers and resource managers to assess and recover natural resource damages from those who cause these injuries.
 The funds collected are then used to implement the restoration project and monitor recovery of the ecosystem.

-1) Assessment takes place immediately after an incident occurs.
-Trained sanctuary field staff use standard protocols to assess the size, type & area of injuries to sanctuary resources.
+- Assessment takes place immediately after an incident occurs.
+Trained sanctuary field staff use standard protocols to assess the size, type and area of injuries to sanctuary resources.
 Dependent on the extent of injury and the time horizon for recovery, damages are assessed to compensate the public for the interim loss of the resources until restoration or natural recovery is complete.